options-testing-org/options_backtesting_framework/README.md

 ## Option Spreads
 Several common option spread classes are available for convenience.
 Of course, you can also create any kind of option position with the "custom" type option spread class.

-## Event Driven
+## Events

-To avoid getting data when it isn't needed, the architecture is event-driven.
-There is a lot of data in the options chain, so we want to avoid getting data when we don't need it.
-It also allows a much simpler architecture because it eliminates the need for direct references to objects following the "loose coupling" paradigm.
+To make coordinating the different modules easier, events cause changes in modules as a result of the timeslot advancing and all the value changes for each advance.
+There are also events to assure that the portfolio value accurately reflects anything that changes its value, such as option price changes and fees.

-## Dispatchers
+### Dispatchers

-### The following classes emit events
+#### The following classes implement the Dispatcher class and emit events

-* DataLoader and inheriting classes
-  * events: option_chain_loaded
 * OptionsPortfolio
-  * events: new_position_opened, position_closed, next, position_expired
+  * events: new_position_opened, position_closed, next, next_options position_expired
 * Option
   * open_transaction_completed, close_transaction_completed, option_expired, fees_incurred

 ### Event Handling

-#### option_chain_loaded

-* Emitted by DataLoader class when an option chain has been loaded from the data
-* Handled by the "on_option_chain_loaded" method of the OptionChain class.
-This method converts the raw pandas dataframe rows into Option objects that can be used by the rest of the program.

 #### next

 * Emitted by the OptionPortfolio.
-The "next" method is called externally when options being held by the portfolio need to have their data updated with a new time slot's data.
-It then emits the "next" event to let objects know they need to update thier data.
+The "next" method is called externally when time advances.
+The option chain needs to get updates with a new time slot's data.
-* Handled by both the OptionCombination and Option objects.
+* Handled by OptionChain.

-  * OptionCombination handler: next_quote_date - updates date to the new time slot
-  * Option handler: next_update - updates price and other values for the new time slot
+  * OptionChain handler: on_next - updates all the option data for the given timeslot

-#### new_position_opened
+#### next_options

 * Emitted by OptionPortfolio.
-The external program executes the "open_position" method on the portfolio object.
-The event lets the data loader know to go and get all the updates for the options so they are available throughout the life of the option position.
-* Handled by DataLoaders.
-The data loader gets the options data up until expiration.
-It then attaches the data to each option passed in to the event so the option can update itself when "next" is called on it
+The "next_options" method emits all the open options.
+The OptionChain updates each option using the current quote data
+* Handled by OptionChain.

 #### position_closed